GluuFederation/docs-ce-prod/3.1.4/source/integration/sswebapps/openidc-rp.md

 You'll also need the mod_auth_openidc and libjose packages which can be downloaded from the [Releases Page](https://github.com/zmartzone/mod_auth_openidc/releases).

-For example, at this time the current release for mod_auth_openidc is 2.3.3 and for libjose is 2.3.0, so the command would be:
+For example, at this time the current release for mod_auth_openidc is 2.3.8 and for libjose is 2.3.0, so the command would be:

-For ubuntu 14.04
+For Ubuntu 14.04

 ``` text
 # wget https://github.com/zmartzone/mod_auth_openidc/releases/download/v2.3.0/libcjose0_0.5.1-1.trusty.1_amd64.deb